gvortel/customersManage/README.md

 # customersManage
+Python Application
-Python Application for the management of customers of telephone connections of a telecommunications company + GUI
+Management of customers of telephone connections of a telecommunications company + GUI